Roger Jones, EdD

 - MSE Arkansas State University, Counselor Education

 - EdD University of Virginia, Administration and Supervision

 My primary area of interest is school law.
 I have researched, written, and presented on the topic for more than thirty years including co-authoring The Legal Handbook for Virginia School Administrators (Omni Publishers).
 However, I have a much broader interest in improving schools and student achievement.
 As a result, I have been a primary presenter in Virginia around Breaking Ranks and Breaking Ranks in the Middle, both initiatives of the National Association of Secondary Schools Principals (NASSP).

-Connected to this effort, I am working with Dr. Greg Wheeler in conducting research in five school divisions around the school improvement process.
-We are developing profiles for individual schools within these divisions who have shown significant growth in student achievement.
-Through the research, we are identifying a set of common themes that emerge across these schools and school divisions.
+I worked with Dr. Greg Wheeler in conducting research in Virginia school divisions around the school improvement process.
+We developed profiles for individual schools in divisions that had shown significant growth in student achievement.
+Through the research, we identified a set of common themes that emerged across these schools and school divisions.
 Our publication, The Virginia Model: Profile and Common Themes, was published in 2011.

-I was also appointed by the National Association of Secondary School Principals (NASSP) to a three-year term on the Board of Examiners for the National Council for the Accreditation of Teacher Education (NCATE).
-I attended a week long training session in Nacogdoches, Texas and recently served on the onsite visitation team at Hiram College (Ohio) and the offsite review team for Whitworth University (Washington).
-I will serve as a member of the onsite visitation team to Whitworth in the spring of 2011.
+I was appointed by the National Association of Secondary School Principals (NASSP) to a three-year term on the Board of Examiners for the National Council for the Accreditation of Teacher Education (NCATE).
+I served on the onsite and/or offsite review teams for colleges and universities in Ohio, Washington, North Carolina, Tennessee, and Georgia.

 Classes Taught at Lynchburg College

 - National Association of Secondary School Principals (NASSP)

 - Virginia Association of Secondary School Principals (VASSP)